LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

     At this point, ``my_hello.yaml`` is still maestro-compatible.
 The primary difference is that maestro won't understand anything in the ``merlin`` block, which we will still add later.
 If you want to try it, run: ``$ maestro run my_hello.yaml``

+The spec is formatted in yaml, and defines all aspects of a workflow.

+* description
+* batch
+* env
+* study
+* global.parameters
+* merlin

 Try it!
 +++++++